 “It really was the culture of the campus,” Bosh said about her decision to go to TWU.
 “It was the beauty of the campus, the diversity of the campus.
 I also saw that the OT program was ranked No. 17 (nationally).
 That’s a big deal.
 I really wanted to go to TWU.”

-For the remainder of her year as Miss Black Texas, Bosh would like to get more involved around campus and the surrounding area with food and donation drives and hopefully speak with city and state leaders about her plans.
+Over the next year, Bosh would like to get involved around campus and the surrounding area with food and donation drives and hopefully speak with city and state leaders about her plans.

 “I just think there is more that needs to be done,” Bosh said.
 “No human should be in a position where they don’t know where their next meal is coming from or if they can keep a roof over their head.
 It’s not right.”